byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** I'll probably throw together a draft myself
 **\<cryptochangement>** bigreddmachine: then r/btc should probably be removed since those guys are pretty much all about BCH now (which is fine, but its not the "original bitcoin")
 **\<rehrar>** they would say differently :P
-**\<needmultisig90>** Xmrtrader independently voted to allow aeon discussion, but I could follow the result out of this
+**\<needmultisig90>** Btrtrader independently voted to allow aeon discussion, but I could follow the result out of this
 **\<ErCiccione>** agree with rehrar.a 3d in meta is the best way
 **\<needmultisig90>** Whatever gets applied to /r/byterub should be uniform
 **\<rehrar>** I am in favor of removing bitcoin and btc fwiw